-As it's possible from the figure, the archive to see AUTOMATIONWORX Software Suite version 1.82 and its additional components.
+As it's possible to see from the figure, the archive contains AUTOMATIONWORX Software Suite version 1.82 and its additional components.
 In order to start the installation, unpack them to a separate folder.
 After the program is extracted, Setup.exe is launched.